digital-asset/daml/docs/source/daml/intro/5_Restrictions.rst

 Errors
 ------

 Above, you've learnt about ``assertMsg`` and ``abort``, which represent (potentially) failing actions.
-Actions only have an effect only if they are performed, so the following scenario succeeds or fails depending on the value of ``abortScenario``:
+Actions only have an effect when they are performed, so the following scenario succeeds or fails depending on the value of ``abortScenario``:

 .. literalinclude:: daml/daml-intro-5/Restrictions.daml
   :language: daml